wp-plugins/pressbooks/readme.txt

 == Changelog ==

+= 2.4.1 =
+* Fixed issue with improperly parsted sections in chapters and back matter.

 = 2.4 =
 * Requires WordPress 4.1.
 * Refined export logic to ensure that parts are handled properly under all circumstances.